Treatment Options

 - Active treatment with high-dose corticosteroids, alkylating agents, antimetabolites, other transplant-related immunosuppressive drugs, severely immunosuppressive chemotherapy agents, tumor necrosis factor blockers, or other immunosuppressive or immunomodulatory agents

-- History of CAR T-cell therapy (using chimeric antigen receptors) or hematopoietic cell transplant
+- History of CAR (chimeric antigen receptor) T-cell therapy or hematopoietic cell transplant

 - Patients with significant immunocompromise are at increased risk of severe mpox